1902 All-America college football team

-The 1902 College Football All-America team is composed of college football players who were selected as All-Americans by various individuals who chose College Football All-America Teams for the 1902 college football season.
-The only two individuals who have been recognized as "official" selectors by the National Collegiate Athletic Association (NCAA) for the 1902 season are Walter Camp and Caspar Whitney, who had originated the College Football All-America Team 14 years earlier in 1889.
-Camp's 1902 All-America Team was published in Collier's Weekly, and Whitney's selections were published in Outing magazine.
+The 1902 All-America college football team is composed of college football players who were selected as All-Americans by various individuals who chose All-America college football teams for the 1902 college football season.
+The only two individuals who have been recognized as "official" selectors by the National Collegiate Athletic Association (NCAA) for the 1902 season are Walter Camp and Caspar Whitney, who had originated the All-America concept 14 years earlier in 1889.
+Camp's 1902 All-America team was published in Collier's Weekly, and Whitney's selections were published in Outing magazine.

 Consensus All-Americans

 In its official listing of "Consensus All-America Selections," the NCAA identifies as "consensus All-Americans" those players who were selected by either Camp or Whitney.
 Using this criterion, the NCAA recognized 14 players as "consensus All-American" for the 1902 football season.
 They are indicated in bold in the list below ("All-Americans of 1901").

 In 2008, Sports Illustrated sought to answer the question, "Who would have won the Heisman from 1900-1934?"
 Its selection for 1902 was Paul Bunker of Army, a player who converted from tackle to halfback and "dominated Navy from both sides of the ball, scoring twice in a 22-8 victory."